 - Retails for under $700

 Fender did implement several modern upgrades to the Starcaster, though.
-The reissue has an Adjust-o-matic bridge, 9.5-inch-radius maple fretboard, and a comfortable “C”-shaped maple neck that’s slimmer than those on many Gibson ES models.
-And where the first Starcasters had a maple center block, the reissue has an alder one.
-Similarly, the “Master Volume” knob on the original was deemed extraneous and nixed in favor of dedicated “Tone” and “Volume” dials for each pickup.
+The reissue has an Adjust-o-Matic bridge, 9.5-inch-radius maple fretboard, and a comfortable C-shaped maple neck that’s slimmer than those on many Gibson ES models.
+And where the first Starcasters had a maple centre block, the reissue has an alder one.
+Similarly, the master volume knob on the original was deemed extraneous and nixed in favour of dedicated tone and volume dials for each pickup.

 This Starcaster’s pickups, meanwhile, are faithful to its forebears.
 It has two reissued Fender Wide Range humbuckers that give the guitar its fat, full and bright tone.
-Although they have been subject to criticism by purists who’d prefer identical copies of the Seth Lover originals, these reissued pups are certain sufficient.
-Especially at this price point.
+Although they have been subject to criticism by purists who’d prefer identical copies of the Seth Lover originals, these reissued pups are certainly sufficient, especially at this price point.

 4Epiphone 1984 Explorer EX

 Many offset guitars tend to be retro-inspired models.
-The Epiphone 1984 Explorer EX is not one of them.
+Not the Epiphone 1984 Explorer EX.
 While the original Gibson Explorer made its debut in 1958, this modern Epiphone version soups up the specs with a pair of active EMG humbuckers.
-So no surprises here: This is a guitar made for molten metal.
+So no surprises here: this is a guitar made for molten metal.

-- Stripped-down Explorer aesthetics in all-black or white/black colorways
+- Stripped-down Explorer aesthetics in all-black or white/black colourways

 - Two active EMG humbuckers: the 85 and 81